QUICK SUMMARY:

 Lead generation for agencies can be one of the most difficult challenges to scaling.
 But master lead gen, and you’ll continually bring in revenue and grow your agency.

-This article will cover lead magnet ideas for agencies for you to attract the clients of your dreams.
+This article will cover the best lead magnet ideas for agencies for you to attract the clients of your dreams.

 What Makes a Great Lead Magnet?

 Lead magnets help get your prospective client’s information in exchange for something valuable.
-A great lead magnet answers your target clients' pain points in the form of a free resource.
+The best lead magnets answer your target clients' pain points in the form of a free resource.

 And that free resource can be created in a variety of different formats (surveys, webinars, contests, and more) depending on what best suits your agency’s needs.
 But how do you create a great lead magnet that will actually do its job of generating leads?